 20 Countries by Most People Living with HIV-AIDS

 In 2009, around 260,000 children died as a result of AIDS.
 South Africa has the highest rate of HIV/AIDS infection.
-Furthermore, numerous African nations are badly plagued by HIV/AIDS.
+Furthermore, HIV/AIDS is a serious problem in many African countries.
 Between 1981 and 2006, it killed approximately 25 million people globally.
-According to the World Fact Book, the country with the greatest number of HIV/AIDS patients in the world.
+According to the World Fact Book, the list below shows which country has the greatest number of HIV/AIDS patients in the world, and now, with the development of the Rapid HIV Test Kit, its detection has become quite easier.
 This is a list of the top 20 nations in terms of the number of HIV-positive people.

 HIV infected T cell